gregchiasson/docker_test/README.md

-# project description
+# Project Description
 ITEMS are things you want to keep track of - a TODO list, or shopping list, anything a user might want to keep track of.
 These items can belong to CATEGORIES, which are just an associated name.

-# ports
+# Ports
-to change the port, change the docker mapping, or pass it in to the node app as an argument, eg:
+To change the port, change the docker mapping, or pass it in to the node app as an argument, eg:

 node app.js 1337

-default port is 3000
+The default port is 3000

-# docker
+# Docker
-there's a dockerfile.
+There's a Dockerfile.

+NOTE that for some reason postgres doesnt stay started all the time, when the container starts up, and I'm not familiar enough with it to determine why that is.
+Workaround:

+docker exec -it 7c19e13180f4 /bin/bash

+and then from inside the container:

+su -c '/usr/lib/postgresql/9.6/bin/pg_ctl -D /usr/src/data -l /var/tmp/logfile start' postgres

+The process for rebuilding the image and starting the container is:

-TODO not sure about these steps but thats a later problem docker build . -t greg/docker-test docker run -p 6969:3000 greg/docker-test
+docker build . -t greg/docker-test

-TODO: add postgres to the dockerfile
+docker run -d -p 1337:3000 greg/docker-test

 # TODOs
-- add any kind of validation or better error handling
+- Add any kind of validation, and better error handling
-- there's a lot of repeating code in the post/put methods that i'd rather abstract out
+- There's a bit of repeating code in the post/put methods that I'd rather abstract out, but adding new API classes is _pretty_ quick, all things considered.
-- should probably ON DELETE CASCADE the item_category stuff, instead of requiring extra calls to delete those first
+- I should probably ON DELETE CASCADE the item_category stuff, instead of requiring extra calls to delete those first.
-- search item-categories by name, and do deep fetches to display them
+- Would be nice to do a deep fetch on items, to get their categories, if any.

 # "tests"
-note that there is basically no validation of any type, which is...not great.
+These are extremely not great, but there's not a lot of tooling, since it's just cURL.
+Other than the IDs in a few cases, these should be able to be run in order on a fresh container or DB refresh, and not error out.

 curl -X POST localhost:3000/api/items -d '[{"name":"foo"}, {"name":"bar"}, {"name":"baz"}]' -H 'Content-Type:application/json'